lexycole/pay-rent-ng/projects/pay-rent-ng-contracts/README.md

    - Use `F5` to start debugging.
    - **Windows Users**: Select the Python interpreter at `./.venv/Scripts/python.exe` via `Ctrl/Cmd + Shift + P` > `Python: Select Interpreter` before the first run.

-#### JetBrains IDEs
-While primarily optimized for VS Code, JetBrains IDEs are supported:

-1. **Open Project**: In your JetBrains IDE, open the repository root.
-2. **Automatic Setup**: The IDE should configure the Python interpreter and virtual environment.
-3. **Debugging**: Use `Shift+F10` or `Ctrl+R` to start debugging.
-Note: Windows users may encounter issues with pre-launch tasks due to a known bug.
-See [JetBrains forums](https://youtrack.jetbrains.com/issue/IDEA-277486/Shell-script-configuration-cannot-run-as-before-launch-task) for workarounds.

 ## AlgoKit Workspaces and Project Management
 This project supports both standalone and monorepo setups through AlgoKit workspaces.
 Leverage [`algokit project run`](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/project/run.md) commands for efficient monorepo project orchestration and management across multiple projects within a workspace.